cucac/truenas-influxdb-grafana/README.md

 	$ sudo systemctl start influxdb
 	$ sudo systemctl --type=service --state=active | grep influxdb

 Visit https://docs.influxdata.com/influxdb/v1.8/introduction/get-started/ for more info to create admin user and password to accept TrueNAS outputs.
-While there get to know how to assign user priviledge.
+While there get to know how to assign user privileges.
 But before doing that we need to get into InfluxDB shell command line

     $ influx -host 192.168.11.50 -port 9600